zaqk/seekmc/README.md

-## This is a search engine for the Majestic Casual Youtube channel.
+## Search engine for the Majestic Casual Youtube channel.
 This project is based out of a jetty template.
 It uses postgres, jetty, and maven.